Pathaam Valavu

-written by Abhilash Pillai starring Suraj Venjaramoodu in the lead role with Indrajith Sukumaran, Ajmal Ameer, Aditi Ravi and Swasika.
+written by Abhilash Pillai starring Suraj Venjaramoodu in the lead role with Indrajith Sukumaran, Ajmal Ameer, Aditi Ravi,Swasika and Twinkle Joby.
 The film's script was written by Abhilash Pillai, who also wrote Night Drive (2022) also starring Indrajith Sukumaran.
 Aditi Ravi plays a mother in the film.
 Ajmal Ameer returns to Malayalam cinema with this film after a hiatus.